SceloNkabinde-95/shakespeare-story-generator/README.md

 By using this short form of the story, imported the .txt file into python as a list and then extracted the speakers and speeches accordingly.
 The final result is saved in a dataframe with an extra column for the the speeches without any punctuation so the creation of transition matrices for speeches is based solely on the words.

+## Phase 2: Create transition matrices

+Once we have the final story stored in a dataframe format, we're ready to cook.

+This phase kicks off with forming an algorithm that can take any list (a type of data in python) and dynamically determine the unique values therein before returning a transition matrix for probabilities of moving from one item in the list to another.

+We then follow this by storing the speakers' sequence of appearance, taken from phase one's results, in a list format and then run it through the transition matrix algorithm.
+The results of this is saved in a file named speaker_transition_matrix.csv.

+To end this phase we create one transition matrix for each speaker which is accomplished by first merging all the different speeches per speeker into one main list of speeches.
+Then we further combine the different speeches into an one itemed list of all the different speeches per speaker.
+This allows for creation of a list of all the words that for each speaker.
+Ultimately, we run these lists through the transition matrix algorithm.
+The results are stored in the files first_citizen_transition_matrix.csv, second_citizen_transition_matrix.csv, all_transition_matrix.csv, menenius_transition_matrix.csv, marcius_matrix.csv.